Frequently Asked Questions

 Can I pay you after the ceremony?

-You will appreciate that as a business committed to providing you with high-quality service, a 25% deposit will be requested when you book.
+No. You will appreciate that as a business committed to providing you with high-quality service, a 25% deposit will be requested when you book.
 This secures your wedding date in my diary.
-I am more than happy to discuss payment in instalments following the deposit payment if this makes it easier for you to budget.
+I am more than happy to discuss payment by three equal instalments following the deposit payment if this makes it easier for you to budget (a lot of couples take up this option).
 We can agree how this can work best for you and set it out in a simple contract.
 The final payment must be paid by BACS 10 working days before your ceremony or celebration.

 What if something goes wrong?

 To be honest, things do go wrong sometimes but this is usually to do with the weather, or transport or lateness of guests or even the bride, hiccups with clothes, worries about nerves, someone backing out when they said they would read something……….. what you need to remember is that my job is to be in control of all these things and there are always contingencies up my sleeve!